jiadi-li/visualization_portfolio/dataviz3.md

 ##### insights from user feedback

 Based on the user feedbacks, I found out that my audience is not able to capture the information quite well.
 For example, the grey highlight I put in the middle of the plot is to indicate the time of financial crisis.
 Without a clearer sign, the audience wouldn't figure out the idea even with the comment above the plot.
 Moreover, according to the users, the contrast between the groups is not clearly shown using the current color scheme.
+Users also get confused on the placement of the "All owners" line.
 One of the user feedback is recorded below:

 1. Can you tell me what you think this is?
 - I think it's a graph indicating the trend with time showing  willingness of US households of different ages to take investment risks.